vetlemknutsen/DAT250-Experiments/dat250-expass3.md

 <br>At last was [CreatePollComponent](https://github.com/vetlemknutsen/DAT250-Experiments/blob/main/DAT250-Experiments/src/CreatePollComponent.svelte),
 which went alright.
 It was a bit tricky to build the body for the request to create a poll.
 It was also difficult to have an option to add as many options as you want, but it worked in the end.
+I would like to mention that there is a need for better error handling in many methods, but this was not a priority during this experiment.

 ### Step 5
 I also encountered some problems here, as the instructions never mentioned that I had to